 This imposes that each wooden board is of maximum use, to avoid the waste.

-I always use Ipe Brasileiro, wood imported to Portugal, that I can choose each board, individually, in order to make sure that they present the proper specifications for the construction of a weapon.
+I use Cumaru, Ipe and Garapa wood imported to Portugal, that I can choose each board, individually, in order to make sure that they present the proper specifications for the construction of a weapon.
 It has to be very dry, with a certain degree of humidity, the correct grain and a good surface.

 With the utmost care, I make the measurements in order to take full advantage of the board.
 I have as a rule, not to waste wood.